-- 6. Push the head/arm assembly toward the spindle assembly.
-Grasp the support arm and carefully pull it clear of the head/arm guide plate.
-Guide the head connector plug until it is clear of the carriage. - 7.
-Carefully thread the connector plug for the replacement head/arm through the head/arm guide plate and clamp.
-Align the leading end of the head/arm with the slot in the guide plate.
-Slide the assembly toward the rear of the carriage until alignment is approximately the same as the adjacent head/arm assemblies.
-Connect the head connector plug.
-Tighten the wrenching nuts in the head/arm clamp. - 8.
-Set the MAIN POWER circuit breaker to ON.
-Install a disk pack. - 9.
-Manually pull the detent and move the heads slowly into the pack.
+8. Connect the unit power cord.
+Set the MAIN POWER and DC INPUT POWER circuit breakers to ON.
+Install a disk pack.

+- 9. Manually pull the detent and move the heads slowly into the pack.
 Make certain that no part of the carriage (cable, cable clamp, torsion arm, or head) contacts the disk.
 Prior to latching, the replacement head should approach the disk with the outside and rear edges leading.
-Return the carriage to the retracted stop. - Set the power supply ACCESS MOTOR circuit breaker to OFF.
+Return the carriage to the retracted stop. - Set the ACCESS MOTOR circuit breaker to OFF.
 Pull upward on the top rear cover interlock switch (behind carriage).
 Press (to light) START switch. - 11.
 Repeat the checks of step 9. - 12.
 Perform the Head/Arm Adjustment procedure. - 13.
-Perform the Actuator Adjustment procedure.
+Perform the Actuator Adjustment procedure. - 14.
+Remove jumper wire from pins R and U of J102 if used.